 Part 5.
 Navigate to the UI elements

 In this tutorial, you will explore the various types of navigation between the elements of PyCharm's UI.

 Using the Switcher

 The Switcher works same as Alt+Tab/⌘+Tab and is an extremely efficient popup.

-To show this popup, press Ctrl+Tab - and keep holding Ctrl.
+To show this popup, press Control+Tab - and keep holding Control.
 As soon as you release the Control button, the Switcher disappears, leaving you with what you've just selected.